jayansh-gaadhe/iot_dashboard/README.md

 The project appears to be built for operators or engineers who need a compact way to monitor a remote device or vehicle in real time.
 Its main objective is to turn streamed sensor payloads into readable dashboard cards, charts, forecasts, and logs.

 This repository is currently mobile-focused.
-Web support has been removed from the codebase.

 ## 3. Features